 ABOUT THE AUTHOR

 Jenny Blackford won the medal in Classics at the University of Newcastle, branching to a career in computer networking in Melbourne.
 These days she is back in Newcastle and writing full time.
 Her short stories are published widely: by Random House, Cosmos magazine and in anthologies such as HarperCollins Dreaming Again.

 An historical novel The Priestess and the Slave (Hadley Rille Books) appeared in 2009.
-Her poems are in Westerly, The Pedestal Magazine, Midnight Echo, Star*Line, Eternal Haunted Summer, Dreams and Nightmares, Strange Horizons, Quadrant and Dolly.
+Her poems are in Westerly, Quadrant, Australian Poetry Journal, The Pedestal Magazine, Going Down Swinging and Strange Horizons.

 Michael Robson is a Sydney-based artist who has previously partnered with Kevin Hart in a Red Room Company sponsored poetry event at St James Church in Sydney.
 His drawings offer a playful response to the poems, dabbing and teasing at their meanings with a delicacy of line and a wicked imagination.

 Gwynne McGinley aka Gwyneth Jones has undertaken many freelance illustrations and commissions, has exhibited and sold with art groups and at local markets.
 Her favourite media are ink pen and colour pencil, with a dash of gouache.
 Her drawings have been appreciated and bought by many for their nostalgic feel and whimsy, as well as marking important occasions and representation of peoples lives.